EF-G

-EF-G (elongation factor G, historically known as translocase) is a prokaryotic elongation factor involved in protein translation.
+EF-G (elongation factor G, historically known as translocase) is a prokaryotic elongation factor involved in mRNA translation.
 As a GTPase, EF-G catalyzes the movement (translocation) of transfer RNA (tRNA) and messenger RNA (mRNA) through the ribosome.

 Structure

 Encoded by the fusA gene on the str operon, EF-G is made up of 704 amino acids that form 5 domains, labeled Domain I through Domain V. Domain I may be referred to as the G-domain or as Domain I(G), since it binds to and hydrolyzes guanosine triphosphate (GTP).
 Domain I also helps EF-G bind to the ribosome, and contains the N-terminal of the polypeptide chain.
 Domain IV is important for translocation, as it undergoes a significant conformational change and enters the A site on the 30S ribosomal subunit, pushing the mRNA and tRNA molecules from the A site to the P site.

 The five domains may be also separated into two super-domains.
 Super-domain I consists of Domains I and II, and super-domain II consists of Domains III - IV.
 Throughout translocation, super-domain I will remain relatively unchanged, as it is responsible for binding tightly to the ribosome.
 However, super-domain II will undergo a large rotational motion from the pre-translocational (PRE) state to the post-translocational (POST) state.
 Super-domain I is similar to the corresponding sections of EF-Tu.
 Super-domain II in the POST state mimics the tRNA molecule of the EF-Tu • GTP • aa-tRNA ternary complex.